Personal Growth

 As for motivation, a little visualization doesn’t hurt.
 “Visualize a sparklingly clean home before cleaning,” says Andrés.

-Find more inspiration with guided meditations and personalized practices in the Chopra App, available now.
+Find more inspiration with guided meditations and personalized practices in the Presence App, available now.